GwoZiwei/Additional-Comments/README.md

 # Additional-Comments
-Additional Comments for University of Alberta
+These are additional Comments for University of Alberta